Here's a lovely, light Easter treat - with a side of chocolate of course!

 Bake for between 15-18 minutes or until the bottom becomes golden and slightly colored.
 If it is pale and has no color continue baking for a few minutes and check again.

-Remove once cooked and while still warm carefully dip into the melted butter quickly coating both sides and then dip ONE SIDE ONLY into the cinnamon or vanilla sugar.
-(You may not need all the butter and sugar.)
+Remove once cooked and while still warm carefully dip into the melted butter quickly coating both sides and then dip into the cinnamon or vanilla sugar.

 Serve warm as they are or with warm dark chocolate ganache, melted dark chocolate or Nutella.